Wintermute3/relay/README-PIZERO.md

 ## verify success

 After the script finishes, you should be good.  if you run it again it should display a 'success' message to confirm all went well.

+## configuration and usage notes

+By default, the `pi zero` is configured to use GPIO 4 as an active high output to control a relay.
+That may be changed by editing the `zero.config` file after installation.
+See notes in that file for details.

+The audio playback file is also set in the `zero.config` file in a similar fashion.

+To test from a command line on the `pi zero` itself, try a command such as:

+  `~/relay/zero-player.py 1 5+2-@`

+That should delay 5 seconds, turn on the relay, delay two seconds, turn the relay off, and start playback of the configured sound file.
+The initial `1` parameter can be any integer, but is required.
+It is used as a correlator when using the web interface.